kojodoc/kojodoc.github.io/reference/scala.md

 <a name="control">
 **2 Control Flow**

+As a program runs, [it computes new data from old data and shows this new data to the user](../concepts/scala-essentials#program-operation) as required - with the help of the functions and commands available to it.
+How these functions and commands are strung together in the program is the subject matter of control flow.

+At a high level:

 * When a program runs, it carries out the instructions inside it one after the other, in sequence.
 * The following constructs change the above default mode of execution:
   * Loops (repeat, repeatFor, for, while, etc)